 Closure of Waters to Boating

-Acting pursuant to the powers conferred by Regulation 38B of the Rottnest Island Regulations 1988, the Rottnest Island Authority hereby closes the following waters to all vessels, excluding bona fide emergency, approved vessels and authorised vessels attached to licensed moorings between 09:00am and 10.30am on Saturday 18 October 2014.Vessels are prohibited from transiting though these waters or beach anchor during this period of time.
+Acting pursuant to the powers conferred by regulation 38B of the Rottnest Island Authority Regulations 1988, the Rottnest Island Authority hereby closes the following waters to all vessels, excluding bona fide emergency and authorised vessels, between 6:00am on Wednesday 31st December 2014 and 12:00pm on Thursday 1st January 2015.

-Mariners are advised to stay clear of the area and navigate with caution when in the surrounding area.
+Mariners are advised to navigate with caution and maintain a safe clearance when transiting this area.

 Chief Executive Officer